dapr/quickstarts/8.observability/README.md

 This sample explores the [observability](https://github.com/dapr/docs/blob/master/concepts/observability/README.md) capabilities of Dapr.
 Observability includes metric collection, tracing, logging and health checks.
 In this sample you'll be enabling [distributed tracing](https://github.com/dapr/docs/tree/master/concepts/observability/traces.md) on an application without changing any application code or creating a dependency on any specific tracing system.
 Since Dapr uses [OpenTelemetry](https://opentelemetry.io/), a variety of observability tools can be used to view and capture the traces.
 In this sampple you'll be using [Zipkin](https://zipkin.io/).

-In this sample you will;
+In this sample you will:

 - Deploy Zipkin and configure it as a tracing provider for Dapr in Kubernetes.
 - Instrument an application for tracing and then deploy it.